deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/install/steps/INSTALL.md

 - `/resources.yml` — file with the resource manifests;
 - `<SSH_USER>` — SSH user on the server;
 - `--ssh-agent-private-keys` — file with the private SSH key for connecting via SSH.

-# Required modules

-The following modules must be installed for the platform to work:
-- Cilium
-- Storage
-- Virtualization